hayageek/jquery-lazy-script/README.md

     $.lazyscript(options);
 ````

-####With lazy type : visible
+###With lazy type : visible
-Scripts are loaded when a specific div is visible on-screen ( while scrolling).
+scripts are loaded when a specific div is visible on-screen ( while scrolling).
----
 ````javascript
     var options = {
         type: "visible",